 Any compression value below 100 PSI (even if it does not 0 PSI) means internal mechanical engine trouble.

-CASE 2: If the Engine Does Start, the very first thing you'll notice is that the compression values you wrote down for each cylinder are slightly different from one another.
-This is normal.
+CASE 2: The engine does start but the compression values you wrote down for each cylinder are slightly different from one another.
+Up to a certain point this is normal.

 What is NOT normal is if the values vary too much.
 The cool thing is that we can find out if the variations in the values, you wrote down, indicate a problem (with that cylinder) or not.